Understanding Your Rights

 - Take Standardized tests in grades 4, 6, 8, and 10.
 A certified teacher must administer the test, and it must be given in the child’s learning environment or the public school at the option of the parent.
 The parent must provide the results to the local public school superintendent or county superintendent of schools.
 There are some ways to opt out of standardized testing.
 For those details, please see the HSLDA document found below.

-- Keep record of days homeschooled.
-Parents should be sure to educate their children for 180 days in order to fulfill state requirements.
+- Keep a record of days homeschooled.
+Parents should be sure to educate their children for 180 days to fulfill state requirements.

 *You will need to enter your First and Last Name, Email address and State of residence to access these documents.